(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 larger market share than either had alone, which will usually

-the great "tech bubble" at the end of the 20th century, it became
+During the great "dot-com bubble" at the end of the 20th century,

-the conventional wisdom that "market share" was more important
+it became the conventional wisdom that "market share" was more

 floating huge amounts of stock and junk bonds to finance their